mbwong/mbwong.github.io/content/sections/aboutme.md

-I am an assistant professor in management and strategy at [HKU Business School](https://www.hkubs.hku.hk/), with a joint appointment in economics, and a courtesy appointment at [HKU School of Governance and Policy](https://sgp.hku.hk).

-I am the founding director of [Hong Kong Future Economy Institute](https://hkfei.org.hk/) (HKFEI), an independent public-policy think tank dedicated to evidence-based policy innovation in Hong Kong.
+I work as an assistant professor in management and strategy at [HKU Business School](https://www.hkubs.hku.hk/), with a joint appointment in economics, and a courtesy appointment at [HKU School of Governance and Policy](https://sgp.hku.hk).
+I also founded [Hong Kong Future Economy Institute](https://hkfei.org.hk/) (HKFEI), an independent public-policy think tank dedicated to evidence-based policy innovation in Hong Kong.

 I am an economist.
 I like to build search, assignment, and relational contracting models that make sense of real-world markets and organizations.
 My research spans contexts: firm organization, the economics of artificial intelligence, housing policy, and currency design.